furesoft/Slithin/README.md

 # Contribution

 Everyone is welcome to contribute.
 I am looking especially for people who can implement the new rM6 format.
-But other contributions are alwys welcome.
+But other contributions are always welcome.